 In the Plots and Results section, click Layout and select Compare models.

 Click the second model tab name, and then drag and drop the second model tab to the right.

-Note that you can click the Hide plot options button in the top right of the plots to make more room for the plots.
+Note that you can click the Hide plot options button at the top right of the plots to make more room for the plots.

 After training a model in Regression Learner, you can evaluate the model performance on a test set in the app.
 This process allows you to check whether the validation metrics provide good estimates for the model performance on new data.

-If the test data set is in the MATLAB® workspace, then in the Testing section on the Regression Learner tab, click Test Data and select From Workspace.
+If the test data set is in the MATLAB® workspace, then in the Data section on the Test tab, click Test Data and select From Workspace.

 In the Import Test Data dialog box, select the test data set from the Test Data Set Variable list.
 The test set must have the same variables as the predictors imported for training and validation.